CN-TU/network-attack-outlierness/README.md

 ## Summary
-The following experiments use the CICIDS2017 dataset for evaluating the suitability of different feature vectors and outlier detection methods for detecting network attacks.
+The following experiments use the CICIDS2017 dataset for evaluating the suitability of different feature vectors (Consensus, CAIA, AGM, TA and Cisco) and outlier detection methods (HBOS, LOF, kNN, iForest and SDO) for detecting network attacks.
+With this research we aimed to answer the question if network attacks constitute outliers in the sense of unsupervised anomaly detection, and to find the most suitable feature representations for attack detection.
+The experiments consist of three steps:
+* Hyperparameter search to find the optimal parameters for each feature vector-outlier detection method combination
+* Benchmarking of the outlier detection methods with respect to several established performance indices
+* A forward feature selection to find the feature vector that optimizes detection performance using a joint CAIA-Consensus-AGM feature vector as basis

 ## Requirements
 1. The CICIDS2017 dataset belongs to the Canadian Institute for Cybersecurity.
 It can be obtained on demand